firepear/ladderback/README.md

 `<script type="module" src="./path/to/ladderback/l.js"></script>`

-Get a handle on the ladderback object:
+Since ladderback uses ES6 modules, which load asynchronously, wait until the `DOMContentLoaded` event has fired, then get a handle on the ladderback object:

 `l = window.ladderback;`

-Then instantiate widgets as you please.
+At this point you can instantiate widgets as you please.

 ### Debugging

-Enable ladderback's debug mode by calling `l.toggleDebug();` at any time, though before instantiating widgets is ideal.
+Enable ladderback's debug messages from widgets by calling `l.toggleDebug();` at any time, though before instantiating widgets is ideal to catch all possible messages.

 If you have test page and place an element with the id `debugoutput` on it, ladderback will write debug entries to it.
 See the test pages in this repo for CSS hints.
 As a fallback, debug messages will go to the JS console.

+If you'd like to have app messages appear in the same stream, you can call `l.log(msg)`.

 ## Widget reference